zhaojh329/evmongoose/README.md

 ![](https://img.shields.io/badge/license-GPLV3-brightgreen.svg?style=plastic "License")

-Evmongoose is an asynchronous, api friendly network library.
+Evmongoose is an asynchronous, event based Embedded Web Server Library - It's more than an embedded webserver Library, it is a multi-protocol embedded networking library with functions including TCP, HTTP client and server, WebSocket client and server, MQTT client and broker and much more.
 It is based on [mongoose](https://github.com/cesanta/mongoose) and [libev](https://github.com/kindy/libev) implementation.

 Evmongoose supports highly customized to extend your application.
 Before I started this project, I had never found a HTTP server